 1. The first reason is the misery this causes to the cubs during the time they are exploited in this way to make money and in the way they are treated once they are too big to use in this way.

 We have numerous videos of cubs used for petting and for photo ops.
-The cubs are constantly trying to get away, squirming and screaming.
+The cubs being pet are constantly trying to get away, squirming and screaming.
 Others are so exhausted from not being allowed the significant amount of sleep they need that they do not even move when handled.
 In one video we were sent cubs had raging diarrhea but were kept on display.
-In another a cub leaped on a young child knocking him to the ground.
-In another the trainer is hitting the cub from behind with a stick with small whip at the end to show how to make a cub walk.
+In another, a cub leaped on a young child knocking him to the ground.
+In another, the trainer is hitting the cub from behind with a stick with small whip at the end to show how to make a cub walk.
 It is impossible to “regulate” how the cubs are treated because you cannot afford to have inspectors there full time.

 Being torn from their mothers at birth is a torment to both mother and cub.
-Being used for petting and photo ops and physically disciplined to make them more “manageable” and deprived of sleep is a just a miserable life for the cub.
+Being used for cub petting and photo ops and physically disciplined to make them more “manageable” and deprived of sleep is just a miserable life for the cub.
 But the mistreatment does not end there.
 The exhibitors need to constantly breed more cubs.
-When the cubs are too old to pet, they usually end up living in tiny spaces with no mental stimulation, resulting in ever increasing numbers of big cats living in inhumane conditions.
+When the cubs are too old to pet, they usually end up living in tiny spaces with no mental stimulation, resulting in ever-increasing numbers of big cats living in inhumane conditions.

 If you would like more detail on the misery caused by cub petting please visit https://bigcatrescue.org/abuse-issues/issues/pet-cubs/.